denten-books/plain-text/2-device.md

 similarly assign a measure of agency to the author in the process of creation.
 Failing to produce an account of causes and effects involved, we are left instead to ascribe volition to inanimate objects and meaning-making to chance.
-The intentional fallacy frees the critic to concentrate on the pertinent and readily observable attributes of the text.
-But it also obscures the flows of agency, imbuing the word with an anthropomorphic quality; it slides into active voice, where texts mean and languages "speak themselves."[^ln1-auto]
+The removal of the intentional fallacy frees the critic from speculation on the author's mindset, limiting analysis to the pertinent and readily observable attributes of the text.
+But it also obscures the flows of agency, imbuing the word with an anthropomorphic quality.
+Literary analysis without a model of intention tends to slide into active voice, where texts mean and languages "speak themselves."[^ln1-auto]

 I do not mean to buoy the notion of authorial intent.
 Rather, Moreno's jarring parallelism between books and bombs reminds the reader that both constitute a